MatthewAlexOBrien/All-The-News/README.md

 ***1C.
 Sentiment Analysis***

-> We start by looking at three well established measures of sentiment.
-All measures of sentiment are standardized for comparabity
+> We use three well established measures of sentiment.
+All measures of sentiment are standardized for comparabity.
 > *   i.
 VADER (Valence Aware Dictionary and sEntiment Reasoner https://ojs.aaai.org/index.php/ICWSM/article/view/14550)
 > *   ii.
 AFINN (AFINN lexicon https://arxiv.org/abs/1103.2903).
 > *   iii.
 STANZA We also include the sentiment alayzer from the STANZA pipeline (https://stanfordnlp.github.io/stanza/sentiment.html)